topcoder-platform/resource-processor-es/README.md

-# Topcoder - Challenge Elasticsearch Processor
+# Topcoder - Challenge Resource Elasticsearch Processor

 This microservice processes kafka events related to challenge resources and updates data in ElasticSearch